collinsthuguri-eng/vryptic-core/README.md

 VRYPTIC Protocol: Hardware-to-Ledger Provenance Establishing a Universal Standard of Truth (UST) for the Generative AI Era.
 VRYPTIC is a Decentralized Physical Infrastructure (DePIN) protocol that anchors digital media to physical reality.
-By extracting unique PRNU (Photo-Response Non-Uniformity) silicon fingerprints from CMOS sensors at the point of capture — below the OS layer, before any software can interfere — VRYPTIC creates an immutable provenance record secured by the Solana Ledger.
+By extracting unique PRNU (Photo-Response Non-Uniformity) silicon fingerprints from CMOS sensors at the point of capture — below the OS layer, before any software can interfere — VRYPTIC creates an immutable provenance record secured by the  Ledger.
 We don't verify the pixels.
 We verify the physics.
 🛠 The Architecture
 VRYPTIC operates a hybrid-source model to ensure hardware-level integrity:
 Open Interface: A public HAL (Hardware Abstraction Layer) bridge for mobile dApps to request and verify Truth Seals.
-On-Chain Validation: Rust-based Anchor programs utilizing Solana State Compression for scalable, low-cost provenance indexing (~$0.0001 per Truth Record).
+On-Chain Validation: Rust-based Anchor programs utilizing  State Compression for scalable, low-cost provenance indexing (~$0.0001 per Truth Record).
-Secure Module (Proprietary): The NPCC (Neural-Physical Cross-Correlation) engine, executed within the AOSP StrongBox and Solana Seed Vault Trusted Execution Environments (TEE).
+Secure Module (Proprietary): The NPCC (Neural-Physical Cross-Correlation) engine, executed within the AOSP StrongBox and  Seed Vault Trusted Execution Environments (TEE).
 This module is not open-sourced to protect protocol integrity.
 The NPCC Algorithm
 The core identity:
 I = x ∘ (1 + K) + Ξ